 - Place chicken in pan and season side up.
 Brown chicken.
 Flip, season other side.

-- Add apple cider vinegar and let simmer until partially evaporated.
+- Add white wine and let simmer until partially evaporated.

-- Add Tomato and bring to gentle boil.
-Try and break up the tomato with a wooden spoon if necessary.
+- Add Tomato puree and bring to gentle boil.
+If you are using whole tomato, try and break up the tomato with a wooden spoon if necessary.

 - Add bay leaves and oregano.

-- Simmer covered, with a wooden spoon wedged between the skillet and lid, for about 45 minutes until the chicken is fork tender.
+- Simmer covered for about 45 minutes until the chicken is fork tender.

 - Once done, let stand for 10 minutes.